LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 The majority of users defaulted to using a mobile phone - they didn't need a desktop (like when using planning services, which was more complex).
 Using a mobile was a quick and easy method, allowing access to the web or to call if needed.

-Everyone had a difficult web experience on council website

-Some had to go back to google for search, or just called
+Everyone had a difficult experience on council website, with some having to go back to google to search for what they wanted, or just give up and make a call to the council.

-Everyone said they preferred to self serve, but wouldn't hesitate to pick up phone if they got stuck/delayed
+Everyone said they preferred to self serve, but they wouldn't hesitate to pick up the phone to call if they got stuck or were delayed by the process.

-Are all paying customers, but can't switch as stuck with council.
-Don't see that they have the rights to complain as much - felt bad for complaining.
-If issue isn't resolved, have to adopt inconvenient solutions (waste to office or trips  the tip)
+Users don't necessarily see that they have the rights to complain as much, and felt bad for complaining if they did.
+If an issue isn't resolved, they often had to adopt inconvenient solutions, like taking waste to the office or trips to the waste tip.

 Experience Map